 After the injury, Peter has changed his practice.
 He now sits daily, attends a weekly restorative yoga class, and does shorter inversions.
 He has realized that intention and focus are more important than throwing himself through the poses.
 Practiced without wisdom and compassion, inversions can lead to injury.
 But at their best, these poses sing up the spine and the body hums with joy.
 Headstand and Shoulderstand are known as the king and queen of the asanas—and they can be rather cavalier with their subjects’ necks.
 Be smart but undaunted: They grant great boons to those who approach with respect.

-Yoko Yoshikawa teaches Iyengar-based yoga in Oakland, California.
+Yoko Yoshikawa is an Iyengar-based yoga teacher based in Oakland, California.